syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 {% include image.html url="/js/Diagram/Shapes_images/Shapes_img61.png" %}

-N> HTML node cannot be exported to image format, like JPEG, PNG and BMP.
-It is by design that while exporting, diagram is drawn in a canvas.
-Further this canvas is exported into image formats.
+N> HTML node cannot be exported to image format, like JPEG, PNG, and BMP.
+It is by design that while exporting, Diagram is drawn in a canvas.
+Further, this canvas is exported into image formats.
 Currently, drawing in a canvas equivalent from all possible HTML is not feasible.
-Hence this limitation.
+Hence, this limitation.

 ## Native

 **Diagram** provides support to embed **SVG** element into a node.
 To create a native node, the `type` node should be set as "native".
-Also, you need to define the id of the svg template using the `templateId` property of node.
+Also, you need to define the id of the svg template by using the `templateId` property of node.
 The following code illustrates how a **Native node** is created.

 {% highlight html %}